Juan-Jones/blog-template/src/content/blog/crowdfunding-complete-guide.md

 In the ever-evolving landscape of finance and entrepreneurship, crowdfunding stands out as a revolutionary force driving innovation, democratizing investment opportunities, and fostering community engagement.
 With the advent of digital platforms, individuals and organizations can harness the collective power of the crowd to raise funds, launch projects, and catalyze social change.

-This blog provides a thorough _guide on crowdfunding_, covering the basics, different platforms, essential strategies, and tips for running a successful campaign.
+This blog provides a thorough guide on crowdfunding, covering the basics, different platforms, essential strategies, and tips for running a successful campaign.
 Ideal for beginners and experienced campaigners alike, it aims to demystify the crowdfunding process and contains practical knowledge to achieve your funding goals.

-_What is Crowdfunding?_
+What is Crowdfunding?

 At its core, crowdfunding is a method of raising money from a large number of people, typically through online platforms.
 Instead of seeking a substantial investment from a single source, crowdfunding campaigns aim to gather small amounts of money from a large pool of backers.